applejaxx/QualityAssessmentTools/README.md

 * For Mac OSX:
   * Control+click BlueJ.app and choose Show Package Contents
   * Navigate to Contents/Resources/Java/extensions/
-  * Place QualityExtension.jar in current folder
+  * Place QualityExtension.jar in the folder
 * **NOTE:** If you are upgrading from previous version of QualityExtension or have any Checkstyle extensions active, remove your current QualityExtension.jar and any of the Checkstyle.jar equivalents from the extension directory.

 #### How to use